 LASIK Surgery: Is LASIK Right For Me?Author: Dr. William Tullo

-Deciding LASIK surgery is right
+Deciding on LASIK surgery

-LASIK surgery in your network
+LASIK surgery in your social network

 Although serious complications are rare, there are risks to LASIK surgery.
-That is why it’s so important to weigh the benefits and the risks as you research and talk with friends, family and your primary eye doctor.
+That is why it’s so important to weigh the benefits and the risks as you research and talk with friends, family, and your primary eye doctor.

 [i] History of Refractive Surgery.
 (2013).
 Eyedoctornetwork.org.
 Retrieved from http://www.eyedoctornetwork.org/history-of-refractive-surgery.htm